punwai/nanoWorldModel/README.md

-# What are we doing!

-Let's create small world models -- the smallest ones possible. are we up to the challenge?

-# nanoWorldModel
+# World models for broke people

+training LLMs to stream worlds to people